agaitanis/msc_thesis/README.md

-# Route Planning for Emergency Evacuation using graph traversal algorithms
+# Route planning for emergency evacuation using graph traversal algorithms

 Automatic identification of various design elements in a floor plan image has gained increased attention in recent research.
 Current work aims to extract information from a floor plan image and transform it into a